 The global hospitality and food service sectors have reached a definitive turning point.
-With the introduction of Directive (EU) 2025/1892, the European Union has officially transitioned food waste reduction from a voluntary CSR initiative to a mandatory regulatory requirement.
+With the introduction of new legislation, the European Union has officially shifted sustainability rules.
+Specifically, the new EU food waste directive transitions waste reduction from a voluntary choice to a mandatory requirement.

 In a recent technical deep-dive, industry leaders from the European Commission, SGS, and The PLEDGE on Food Waste came together to outline the roadmap for the 2030 targets.
-Here are the key takeaways for businesses preparing for this new era of compliance.
+Therefor, here are the key takeaways for businesses preparing for this new era of compliance.

 1. The New Regulatory Landscape: Why 2030 Matters

-Bartosz Zambrzycki from the European Commission clarified that the EU’s “steam roller” is in motion, with legally binding targets now set for member states.
+Experts from the European Commission clarified that the regulatory “steam roller” is now moving.
+Consequently, legally binding targets are now set for all member states.

-- The Food Waste Hierarchy: Prevention remains the top priority.
-The EU strictly classifies operations like composting as “waste treatment” rather than “prevention,” urging businesses to prioritize donation and animal feed first.
+Prevention remains the top priority under the new framework.
+Notably, the EU classifies composting as waste treatment rather than prevention.
+Instead, businesses must prioritize donation and animal feed first.

 2. Translating Policy into Kitchen Reality

-- Operational Pillars: A structured approach involves six pillars, ranging from staff engagement and customer “nudging” to circularity measures that ensure zero food waste reaches landfills.
+Moreover, a structured approach involves six unique operational pillars.
+These pillars range from staff engagement to customer nudging.
+Ultimately, these steps ensure zero food waste reaches landfills.

-“The industry has reached a turning point.
-We know the ‘what’—a 30% reduction by 2030—but the ‘how’ is where the real work happens.
-It’s about bridging the gap between high-level policy and the kitchen floor.” — Benjamin Lephilibert, CEO & Co-Founder, The PLEDGE on Food Waste
+Benjamin Lephilibert notes that the industry has reached a turning point.
+We know the what.
+But the how is where the real work happens.
+Thus, we must bridge the gap between high-level policy and the kitchen floor.

 3. Building Trust Through Independent Verification

-As greenwashing regulations tighten, “self-declared” sustainability claims are no longer sufficient.
-Alexandra Fabbro, Global Head of Sustainability Solutions at SGS, emphasized that independent verification is the cornerstone of modern ESG strategy.
+As greenwashing regulations tighten, self-declared sustainability claims are no longer sufficient.
+Rather, independent verification is now the cornerstone of a modern corporate strategy.

 Conclusion: Preparing for the 2027 Deadline